“Life is never quite interesting enough, somehow. You people who come to the movies know that.” Shirley Booth as Dolly Levi in The Matchmaker (1958)

 |Shelley Winters as Alice Tripp|

-A Place in the Sun is the story of George Eastman (Clift), the poor-relation nephew of pillar-of-society industrialist, Charles Eastman, who flees a dead-end bellhop job in Chicago to be taken on as a worker in his uncle’s bathing suit factory.
-George is haunted by his stiflingly poor, rigidly religious upbringing, and driven - to an almost pathological degree - to overcome the limitations of his meager education and humble origins.
+A Place in the Sun is the story of George Eastman (Clift), the poor-relation nephew of pillar-of-society industrialist Charles Eastman, who flees a dead-end bellhop job in Chicago to be taken on as a worker in his uncle’s bathing suit factory.
+George is haunted by his stiflingly poor, rigidly religious upbringing, and is driven—to an almost pathological degree—to overcome the limitations of his meager education and humble origins.
 Applying considerable initiative toward his ambitions (evinced by his taking home-study courses and devising plans for factory efficiency in his spare time) George appears at first resigned, albeit restlessly, to work hard for his modest piece of the American Dream.
 But as bedeviled as George is about his impoverished past, it soon becomes clear that he is equally consumed with the desire for the kind of brass ring life his Eastman lineage dangles teasingly just beyond his grasp.

 George Eastman stands dejectedly outside of the gate of the estate of his uncle, Charles Eastman.
 The large, ornamental "E" on the gate serving as a caustic reminder of a birthright denied